aldenpartridge/lostfuzzer/README.md

 ```
 http://testphp.vulnweb.com/listproducts.php?artist=FUZZ&cat=FUZZ
 ```
 This breaks **Nuclei DAST** scans because every query needs a valid parameter.
 The URL has too many FUZZ placeholders.
-This makes it harder for Nuclei to properly process and test each parameter because valid query structures are needed for effective scanning.
+This makes it harder for Nuclei to properly process and test each parameter because valid query structures are needed for effective scanning.also i did'nt used any active crawler tool bcz thats takes lots of time to get live urls from targets.

 That’s why I built this custom tool to extract only valid URLs with full query parameters, ensuring they are correctly formatted for security testing.